Re-han/AnimePlayerApp/README.md

 1. The video should autoplay upon navigation to details page
 2. The aspect ratio for video and poster should change based on availability of the content

-Limitations:
-1. Couldn't find main cast data in the response replaced with producers data
-2. Couldn't find any pagination option like a query in the get anime list page response.